Four Weddings and a Funeral: Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 96% based on 69 reviews, with an average rating of 7.7/10.
-The site's critics consensus states, "While frothy to a fault, Four Weddings and a Funeral features irresistibly breezy humor, and winsome performances from Hugh Grant and Andie MacDowell."
+Four Weddings and a Funeral received critical acclaim.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 134 reviews, with an average rating of 7.9/10.
+The site's critics consensus states, "Hugh Grant ably snatches up the bouquet of leading man status with Four Weddings and a Funeral, a sparkling romantic comedy given real charm by its chummy ensemble and Richard Curtis' sharp-witted screenplay."
 Metacritic assigned the film a weighted average score of 81 out of 100 based on 19 critics, indicating "universal acclaim".

 Film critic Roger Ebert gave the film three-and-a-half stars out of four, calling it "delightful and sly", and directed with "light-hearted enchantment" by Newell.
 He praised Grant's performance, describing it as a kind of "endearing awkwardness".
 Todd McCarthy of Variety called it a "truly beguiling romantic comedy" which was "frequently hilarious without being sappily sentimental or tiresomely retrograde."
 Producer Duncan Kenworthy later attributed much of the success of Four Weddings at the box office to McCarthy's review.

-Writing for the Chicago Reader, Jonathan Rosenbaum called the film "generic" and "standard issue", stating that the audience shouldn't "expect to remember it ten minutes later".
+Writing for the Chicago Reader, Jonathan Rosenbaum called the film "generic" and "standard issue", stating that the audience should not "expect to remember it ten minutes later".
 Time magazine writer Richard Corliss was less scathing, but agreed that it was forgettable, saying that people would "forget all about [the movie] by the time they leave the multiplex," even joking at the end of his review that he had forgotten the film's name.

 Box office

 Upon its limited release in the United States, Four Weddings and a Funeral opened with $138,486 from five theatres.
 In its wide release, the film topped the box office with $4.2 million.
 The film would go on to gross $52.7 million in the United States and Canada.

 In the United Kingdom, the film grossed £1.4 million in its opening weekend, a record for a UK production, and £2.7 million in its opening week from 211 theatres.
-It was number one for nine consecutive weeks, grossing £27.8 million, making it the second highest-grossing film of all-time in the United Kingdom behind Jurassic Park.
+It was number one for nine consecutive weeks, grossing £27.8 million, making it the second-highest-grossing film of all time in the United Kingdom behind Jurassic Park.
 It surpassed A Fish Called Wanda as the highest-grossing British film.
 In France, it was number one at the box office for ten weeks, grossing $34.4 million.
 It was also number one at the Australian box office for five weeks and was the second-highest-grossing film of the year, grossing $A21.4 million.
 Overall, it grossed $245.7 million worldwide, generating the highest percentage return on cost of films released in 1994.
 The success of the film cleared Working Title's past losses and generated over $50 million for Polygram, clearing most of their losses in the four years since they started producing films.